da22le123/DeveloperCollaborationTool/docs/ScrumLog.md

 - Discussing the technical stack for the database (SQLite vs PostgreSQL)
 - Reviewing the user and system requirements (by Ilya, Nestoras, and Jan)
 - Updated the hour log

+### 25.11.2024

+Attendees: Jan, Denys, Nestoras, Yevhennia, Kirill, Rokas, Fedor, Ilya

+Topic:

+- Welcoming a new team member: Rokas
+- Yevhennia created DB design, commited and approved.
+- Jan, Ilya, Fedor were working on backlog, not finished yet.
+- Wireframes finalised by Denys waiting to be approved, worked on documentation
+- Kirill reviewed wireframes, DB design